helidon-io/helidon/integrations/oci/sdk/README.md

 ## Helidon SE / Service Registry

 ### Helidon Service Registry and OCI SDK Integration
 This section describes the legacy **Helidon SE** support.
-It is also deprecated in favor of [helidon-integrations-oci module](../oci).
-Please familiarize yourself with the basics of the [Helidon Service Registry](../../../service) and terminology before continuing further if you need to maintain an existing 4.x application.
+It is also deprecated.
+For new applications, use the OCI Java SDK directly and use the [helidon-integrations-oci module](../oci) only for OCI authentication, region, and configuration support.
+Please familiarize yourself with the basics of the
+[Helidon Service Registry](../../../service) and terminology before continuing further if you need to maintain an existing 4.x application.